websight-io/docs/docs/blog/2022/customizing-rich-text-editor/index.md

 Page templates may determine the overall layout of components.
 However, one of them can be RTE.
 It gives users some flexibility in the content authoring for a given area on the page.

-I presented how to adjust the flexibility level granted to authors.
+We presented how to adjust the flexibility level granted to authors.
 You can use a collection of plugins to customize the functionalities of RTE.
 Moreover, you can implement your UI or plugin components as well.
-I will cover this advanced topic in one of my next blog posts.
+We will cover this advanced topic in one of my next blog posts.

 You can find more details on RTE customization in our [documentation](../../../docs/developers/dialogs/richtext-editor/).